Noah-Powell/FionaAppleAlbums-Songs/README.md

 ## Instructions
 Video Link: https://youtu.be/XzvHAqxyqnI
 - The user can select either Album Finder or Song Finder
-- The user can input(type) into the album finder search a Fiona Apple song to find out what album that song is from
+- The user can input(type) into the Album Finder search bar a Fiona Apple song to find out what album that song is from
 - The user can click on the details page link that pops up to learn more about the album that their inputted song is from
 - The user can select Song Finder and select the type of son they want to listen to
 - If the user wants more song recommendations, they can re-click the button to get new song recommendations
 - If the user wants a different type of song recommendation than originally selected, all they have to do is select a new button

 ## Credits
+- CS50 AI Duck helped with logic issue setting href to # so that it can be changed later, that way the link to the album details page changes depending on the album
+- CS50 AI Duck helped with syntax for randomizing the order of the array
+- CS50 AI Duck helped with slice syntax for taking the first 4 songs of an array
-- CS50 AI Duck helped with syntax, logic, and formatting
+- CS50 AI Duck helped with using padding, suggested to make sure that formatting elements have enough space around them
+- CS50 AI Duck helped explain creating list and list elements to create a new lsit of only 4 songs
+- ChatGPT helped setting max width to prevent formatting issues when feedback and details are displayed
+- ChatGPT helped with using setAttribute so that the link to the new page can be set to whatever album is, basically updates the link to be accurate
+- ChatGPT helped with logic issues proper placement of variables found and tally so that they would be accurate
+- ChatGPT helped with syntax for changing the value of variables
+- ChatGPT helped with using position:, left:, transform: --- Position: absolute makes sure the dropdown doesn't change the formatting of the stuff above left and transform helps adjust the horizontal alignment to keep the dropdown centered
+- ChatGPT helped with using white-space: pre-wrap to format the album title when the dropdown was clicked so that it was a paragraph and spaced properly
+- ChatGPT helped with flex-direction and justify-content to help format page vertically
+- ChatGPT helped with this syntax for turning an object into an array
-- ChatGPT helped with syntax, logic, and formatting
+- ChatGPT helped with syntax and logic for seperating keys and values

-## Screenshots & Demonstration Video
+## Screenshots
 ![screenshots](images)